brandons209/Red-bot-Cogs/README.md

 **Added Features**
 - Add context to warnings, if enabled.
 This allows adding some extra information after giving a warning.
 We had issues where warnings without context were hard to look back upon.
 Can send attachments too, included in modlog entry.
 - Shows dates for warnings for both users and mods, and also case number for mods when looking at a user's warnings.
+- Warning points can be set as expired after a time.
+Warnings are still on record but a user's recorded points for actions will be based on non-expired warnings

 #### Welcome